June 21 2022 0Comment

 2. Lateral thinking

-A successful security manager who has the skills and versatility to successfully understand and implement required strategies such as intelligence gathering, screening, information security, budgets and contracts is worth his weight in gold.
-But finding such a person is not as easy as one may think.
+A successful security manager who can effectively apply intelligence-gathering, screening, information security, budgeting, and contract management strategies is worth their weight in gold.
+But finding such a person is not easy.

-My opinion is that then a company finds a loss control manager who can speak the language of business and security, hold onto them!
+When a company finds a loss control manager who speaks the language of both business and security — hold onto them!

 See part two of our series on “Why Security Managers Fail” next week…